 This field is used if Zoom Type is set for "Fixed upper boundary".
-Enter the channel you want to zoom to.
+It defines the channel to which you want to zoom.
 Channels above this channel will be excluded.

 Percentile

 This field is used if Zoom Type is set for "Percentile".
 Enter the percentile of data you want to include.